dapr/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 In this pattern, the output of one activity is applied to the input of another activity.
 The chaining pattern is useful when you need to execute a sequence of activities in a specific order.

 The first Java class is `DemoChainWorker`.
-It's job is to register an implementation of `DemoChainWorkflow` in Dapr's workflow runtime engine.
+Its job is to register an implementation of `DemoChainWorkflow` in Dapr's workflow runtime engine.
 In the `DemoChainWorker.java` file, you will find the `DemoChainWorker` class and the `main` method.
 See the code snippet below:
 ```java
 public class DemoChainWorker {
   /**